 4. Hold meaningful meetings

 A communication strategy that will increase your productivity is holding meetings with your employees.
-But not any meetings; some sessions are wasteful and will kill morale.
+Even so, don’t hold meetings for just anything; some sessions are wasteful and will kill morale.
 See below the tips that you can use to add value to your meetings:

 - You don’t need a meeting to share obvious routine information or messages you can send via other methods.